chalupajs/chalupa/docs/README.md

   * we can modify configuration values (without having to touch the environment variables),
   * we can rebind types in the container to replace them with test doubles.

-All of the above can be achieved with the `IntegrationTestBuilderStrategy`, offered by Catamaran.
+All of the above can be achieved with the `IntegrationTestBuilderStrategy`, offered by Chalupa.
 This is an alternative to the ordinarily used `ServiceBuilderStrategy`, which actually publishes a service to Darcon.

 In what follows, we introduce the testing support through an example.
 Let's assume, that we're writing a greeting service that exposes a greeter method.
 This method returns a greeting, appropriate to the current time of day.
 The current time, in turn, is supplied by an external service, called `DateTime`.
 All of these can be implemented as shown below.